sonic-net/DASH/dash-pipeline/README.md

 ```
 make clean && make all run-switch
 ```
-In second terminal (console will print sai-thrift server logs):
+In second terminal (console will print saithrift server logs):
 ```
 make clean && make all network run-switch
 ```